 Even though it sounds like a cool tactical term, situational awareness is a skill any employee anywhere should have on their utility belt if they ever hope to understand how to ask for a promotion.

-Take the company’s financial situation for example.
-Like we said before, sometimes companies put a hold on pay raises or promotions to keep money in the company’s best interests.
+Take the company’s financial situation, for example.
+As we said before, sometimes companies put a hold on pay raises or promotions to keep money in the company’s best interests.

 Even though you’re one of the top assets any organization has, there are times when budget cuts are just a fact of life.
 So approaching your boss for a promotion or a pay raise, oblivious to the fact that the company doesn’t have the resources to make this happen, is kind of a no-no.

-Another, more common mishap that aspiring employees make often is being oblivious to the higher position’s responsibilities.
-One should always make sure to understand where they’re going and how to manage expectations.
+Another, more common mishap that aspiring employees often make is being oblivious to the higher position’s responsibilities.
+One should always understand where they’re going and how to manage expectations.

-One should also make sure one’s credentials and accrued experience thus far is adequate for the position in question.
+One should also ensure one’s credentials and accrued experience thus far are adequate for the position in question.
 Answering how to ask for a promotion isn’t nearly as important as asking why you want that promotion in the first place.

 Lack of Stamina

 It’s a given that there’s an unreasonably high level of stress and mental distortion when it comes to how to ask for a promotion.
-A lot of people tend to shy away at the first sign of disapproval of their actions.
+Many people tend to shy away at the first sign of disapproval of their actions.

-Even if it was a false alarm.
-But being unnecessarily afraid of failure is not going to help if you ever want to properly learn how to ask for a promotion.
+Even if it was a false alarm, being unnecessarily afraid of failure will not help if you ever want to learn how to ask for a promotion properly.

-Say you’re in a scheduled meeting with your superiors about your request for a promotion, you have your credentials all sorted out and an engaging and well-crafted presentation ready to wow the audience.
+Say you’re in a scheduled meeting with your superiors about your request for promotion; you have your credentials all sorted out and an engaging and well-crafted presentation ready to wow the audience.
 But you spot a slightly bored facial expression or an eyebrow about to furrow.

-Immediately you start to slowly lose hope and ponder just giving up.
+Immediately, you start to lose hope and ponder just giving up slowly.
 That’s not going to get you anywhere.
-It takes tenacity, confidence and persistence above all to get to the corner office.
+It takes tenacity, confidence and persistence to get to the corner office.

-Regardless of what you might perceive, go hard and do your best to convey your point.
+Regardless of your perception, do your best to convey your point.
 And don’t think that’s it.
-If you don’t follow up with your bosses afterwards, you and your proposal will just fade away from the picture.
+If you don’t follow up with your bosses afterwards, you and your proposal will disappear.
 People tend to take the path of least resistance.

-If you don’t ask about what happens next or what their expectations are, you’ll lose a lot of progress.
+If you don’t ask about what happens next or their expectations, you’ll lose a lot of progress.

-On the topic of stress and fear, it’s entirely too often that an employee just gives up on the notion of how to ask for a promotion in the first place.
+On the topic of stress and fear, it’s entirely too often that an employee just gives up on how to ask for a promotion in the first place.

 Or they’re too terrified to ask for a promotion and start looking for a new job, ready to abandon ship if their needs are even slightly out of reach.
 This lack of persistence and premature bridge burning can quickly put you in hot water.

-It doesn’t make sense to abandon your history and tenure at a good work environment with a promising promotion in view because you’re afraid to confront your boss about it.
-And you never know how it can go to the new company should you decide to switch.
+It doesn’t make sense to abandon your history and tenure in a good work environment with a promising promotion because you’re afraid to confront your boss.
+And you never know how it can go to the new company should you switch.

 How To Ask For A Promotion: The Takeaway